karmakarvishal/SOEN_SPIRIT/README.md

 - By integrating these features and functionalities, the platform will provide a seamless experience for employers, students, and administrators, making the job searching and recruitment processes efficient and effective.

 ## Technologies:
+- Frontend:
+    - The front end of the Career Services Application is built using AngularJS, JavaScript, and jQuery.
+AngularJS is a powerful JavaScript framework that provides a robust structure for building dynamic web applications.
+JavaScript is a fundamental programming language used for enhancing interactivity and adding custom functionalities. jQuery is a feature-rich JavaScript library that simplifies DOM manipulation, event handling, and AJAX interactions.
 - Backend:
     - The backend of this Career Services Application follows a modular and scalable approach.
 It is built using modern web development principles and technologies, ensuring robustness, security, and maintainability.
 The backend architecture is designed to handle concurrent requests efficiently, allowing for a seamless user experience.
     - Database: